adithya-s-sekhar/advanced-youtube-client-ayc/README.md

 - Supports Youtube, Reddit, Twitter, Facebook, Instagram, Twitch, Dailymotion, Vimeo and [100s of other websites](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md) that yt-dlp supports.
 - Automatically saves Video Chapters, Thumbnails, Subtitles for Youtube videos.
 Enable some of them in settings.
 - Supports downloading playlists, channels, keyword topics on multiple websites.
-Praise yt-dlp.
-- Multithreaded downloads to fully utilize your ADSL/Coax/Fiber/Quantum Internet speeds.
+- Multithreaded downloads to fully utilize your Internet speeds.
 - Batch Downloads!
 You can create jobs, save urls to them and download, resume, edit, delete anytime you want.
 - Extremely light and instantly responding Text Based UI.
 - You can easily edit the scripts to make it do what you want, probably.
 - Compatible with Windows 7/8/8.1/10/11 (32/64-bit) only.
 I've seen the horrors of Windows Batch, don't wan't to do bash.
 - Downloads only.
-We don't transcode since we can't agree on what CRF or how many reference frames to use or what's the max bitrate or anything should we all use as a species.
+We don't transcode.
 - Except for audio.
 Along with untouched M4A and OPUS audio straight from youtube, there is also a 128k CBR MP3 option.
-Because that was agreed upon a long time ago.

 ## Installation